 BY IAN CHOW, CERTIFIED MASSAGE THERAPIST

-Update: To all therapist, stay safe and stay healthy.
-It sucks to be in Movement Control Order (MCO) for the second time within 12 months.
+Update: To all therapists, stay safe and stay healthy.
+It sucks to be in Movement Control Order (MCO) for the third time and not able to see what is ahead of us.
 Hang in there.

 Covid-19 situation and its after effect is indeed hurting a lot of industries and massage / spa industry is not spared as well.